yzhangee/NSCaching/README.md

 # NSCaching
-The Code for ArXiv preprint ["NSCaching: Simple and Efficient Negative Sampling for Knowledge Graph Embedding"](https://arxiv.org/abs/1812.06410) and this paper has been accepted by ICDE2019.
+The Code for our paper ["NSCaching: Simple and Efficient Negative Sampling for Knowledge Graph Embedding"](https://arxiv.org/abs/1812.06410) and this paper has been accepted by ICDE2019.

 Readers are welcomed to fork this repository to reproduce the experiments and follow our work.
 Please kindly cite our paper

-    @techreport{zhang2018nscaching,
+    @inproceedings{zhang2019nscaching,
-      title={NSCaching: Simple and Efficient Negative Sampling for Knowledge Graph Embedding}, author={Zhang, Yongqi and Yao, Quanming and Shao, Yingxia and Chen, Lei}, institution={arXiv preprint arXiv:1812.06410},
+      title={NSCaching: Simple and Efficient Negative Sampling for Knowledge Graph Embedding}, author={Zhang, Yongqi and Yao, Quanming and Shao, Yingxia and Chen, Lei}, booktitle={2019 IEEE 35th International Conference on Data Engineering (ICDE)}, pages={614--625},
-      year={2018}
+      year={2019},
+      organization={IEEE}
     }

 ## Instructions